 David Schoenbaum has wide ranging interests as a historian.
 He has written on Germany and modern Europe, the Middle East, US foreign policy and international security, Jewish history, and the history of music.
 He is the author of a number of books and countless essays.
 His first book, Hitler's Social Revolution, was a pathbreaking study of German society during the Nazi era.
 It is a classic of German history, and has been translated into German, French, and Japanese.
 David has also written The United States and Israel, a wide-ranging study of the diplomatic relations between those two countries from the Truman Administration through that of George Bush, Sr. Currently, he is working on a major social history of the violin, tracing the story of makers, dealers, players and teachers -- around the world -- from from the sixteenth century to the present.

-David Schoenbaum received his B.A. from the University of Wisconsin and his D.Phil. from Oxford University in 1965.
+David Schoenbaum earned a BA from the University of Wisconsin and a DPhil from Oxford University in 1965.
 He is a reluctant jogger but a serious amateur violinist.
 He retired from teaching at the University of Iowa in the spring of 2008.